 As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Spain’s capital city holds a special place in my heart as one of my first solo travel destinations.
-Madrid has great city squares, beautiful green spaces, and lots of activities to keep you busy including great museums and a thriving nightlife.

 The city has a very high standard of hostels so choosing the best one is no easy task.
 Luckily I’m here to make things easier for you, and as a veteran solo traveller, I know what to look for in a good hostel.